atsukotominaga/music-teaching/README.md

 - ideal.csv: ideal performance data / used to remove performance errors.

 ### Rmd
-- instruction.Rmd: RMarkdown for a instruction sheet for an experimenter (html)
+- instruction.Rmd: RMarkdown for a instruction sheet for an experimenter (output:html)

 ### Jupyter notebook
-- image_generator.ipynb: Python script to generate experimental stimuli (png; see more information on jupyter notebook)
+- image_generator.ipynb: Python script to generate experimental stimuli (output:png - see more information on jupyter notebook)
 - image: used for stimuli generation

 ### Lilypond
-- ly files: sheet music compiled by lilypond (pdf)
+- ly files: sheet music compiled by lilypond (output:pdf)

 ## Material
 ### Photoshop